Freezing-In Gravitational Waves: Conclusions and Outlook

-In this paper, using a Boltzmann-like formalism, we have studied the microscopic particle collision processes that contribute to the CGMB spectrum.
-We have done all calculations in a model with a complex scalar field with a quartic self-interaction.
+In this paper we use a Boltzmann-like formalism to study the microscopic particle collision processes that contribute to the CGMB spectrum.
+We have done all calculations in a model with a complex scalar field and quartic self-interaction.
 Our basic assumption is that after the hot Big Bang a plasma of scalars with temperature $\Tmax$ is present and this plasma produced the CGMB spectrum.
 First, we considered the contribution of single graviton production processes to the CGMB spectrum.
 In a scalar theory with quartic interaction, single graviton production processes are $2\leftrightarrow 3$ processes, which have not been calculated before.
 Our calculation is motivated by the fact that a quartic coupling exists in the Higgs sector of the SM and in many BSM theories.
 The second class of processes that we investigate are graviton pair production processes.
-These are $2\to 2$ processes and have not been considered before in the context of the CGMB.
+These are $2\to 2$ processes and have not been considered before in the context of GWs from the thermal plasma.
 We show that their contribution to the CGMB spectrum can be larger than the contribution from the single graviton production processes.
 As an order of magnitude estimate, graviton pair production processes dominate the GW spectrum if $10 \,\Tmax/\Mp \gtrsim \lambda$.
 Note however that the maximum temperature is also bounded from above by an equilibrium requirement for the scalar particles: $\lambda^2\gtrsim \Tmax/\Mp$, which has to be seen as a parametric estimate.
-Therefore, the degree to which graviton pair production processes contribute significantly to the CGMB spectrum depends crucially on the values of the coupling coefficient and the maximum temperature.
+Therefore, the degree to which graviton pair production processes contribute significantly to the CGMB spectrum depends on the values of the coupling coefficient and the maximum temperature.
 As an example we show the two different scenarios in \Fig{GW_spectrum}.
 On the left single graviton production processes dominate ($\Tmax/\Mp=10^{-3}$ and $\lambda=10^{-1}$).
 When increasing $\Tmax$ by one order of magnitude (\Fig{GW_spectrum}, right) graviton pair production processes yield a significant contribution to the total GW spectrum.